Gamelover7825/BRVM/README.md

 ## Installation/usage of latest Standalone version
 1. Copy the obb file to Android/obb/com.briarrose.vm
 2. Install the APK, wait until the virtual machine is set up
-3. To use VirGL, check the following boxes:
+3. Scroll down the upper panel and check the following boxes:

    *Render using new protocol*